Where we walk

 Today, this is a World Wetlands Site (Ramsar) and is Jersey’s marine wilderness.

-Observe amazing marine life and see oyster farmers going about their work of harvesting delicious Jersey Oysters.
+Observe amazing marine life and see oyster farmers harvesting delicious Jersey oysters.

-Our expert guides will reveal stories of this seascape from when you could have walked to France, the landings by French invaders at La Rocque to the attempts by Jersey people in 1944 to escape German occupation by small boats, and more.
+Our expert guides will reveal stories of this seascape, from when you could have walked to France to the landings by French invaders at La Rocque to the attempts by Jersey people in 1944 to escape German occupation by small boats.

 Contact us to arrange a date.

-This walk can be arranged on request and suits participants who prefer a shorter walk to explore the upper shore or want to discover Europe’s largest rocky intertidal area when the tide is not low enough to explore further offshore.
+The Beach Walk can be arranged on request and is suitable for participants who prefer a shorter walk to explore the upper shore.
+This walk is also ideal for anyone who wants to discover Europe’s largest rocky intertidal area when the tide is not low enough to explore further offshore.

 Icho Tower

-Icho Tower is a very different experience from our Seymour Tower walk.
+The walk to Icho Tower is a very different experience compared to our Seymour Tower walk.
 We can only visit Icho Tower on very low tides, so only a few discover its remarkable marine life.
-It is rare to encounter more than a dozen people out low water fishing, catching lobster, prawns or shellfish.
+It is rare to encounter more than a dozen people out low-water fishing, catching lobster, prawns, or shellfish.

 Walk through sea gullies, catching glimpses of panoramas that suddenly reveal a mass of reefs and sandbars.